SuperNova76/TopCPToolKit/docs/settings/others.md

 ### [GeneratorAnalysisBlock](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/AsgAnalysisAlgorithms/python/AsgAnalysisConfig.py)

 `saveCutBookkeepers`
 :   whether to save the cut bookkeepers information into the output file.
-The default is `False`.
+The default is `True`.

 `runNumber`
 :   the MC runNumber (int).
 The default is `None` (autoconfigure from metadata).

 `cutBookkeepersSystematics`
 :   whether to also save the cut bookkeepers systematics.
-The default is `False`.
+The default is `None` (follows the global systematics flag).
+Set to `False` or `True` to override.

 !!! success "Registers the following variables:"
     - `generatorWeight`: the event-level PMG generator weight